rossmeissl/bombshell/README.markdown

 ## To use:

 * Create a class for your shell and `include Bombshell::Shell`.
 You should also set this class to inherit from `Bombshell::Environment` as that will ensure your shell doesn't have any extraneous "commands" (i.e. methods) inherited from Object.
-(If you'd rather use a different basis---like `CleanSlate`---or `undef` methods yourself, go right ahead.)
+(If you'd rather use a different basis--like `CleanSlate`--or `undef` methods yourself, go right ahead.)

 * Define your commands as instance methods on this class.
 There's nothing *too* funny going on here, it's just Ruby.

-* Kick off the shell with Bombshell.launch(YourShellClass).
+* Kick off the shell with `Bombshell.launch(YourShellClass)`.
 It's possible to do this from IRB but it's kind of messy (constant reassignment warnings).
 Instead, set up a "binary" for yourself like `pizza/bin/pizza` at the top of this file.

 ## Hints: